Main content of the website

 The Wembley Fire Department, under service contract, provides Fire, Rescue, and Medical First Response to the County Of Grande Prairie Regional Fire Service and is the Primary Emergency Response Agency for the Town Of Wembley.
 The Fire Service contract renewed in 2022 with the County of Grande Prairie now includes administrative services provided by the County Regional Fire Services Management Team inclusive of two administrative staff, one Fire Chief, two Deputy Chiefs (Operations, Training, and Logistics), Two District Chiefs (Stationed out of Wembley and Sexsmith) and the Fire Marshall who looks after investigations, inspections, code compliance, fire prevention, and education.

-Our Department holds a high standard with support from our Mayor and Council with the goal of providing our citizens and neighbors the highest quality of Emergency Response Services possible.
+Our Department holds a high standard with support from our Mayor and Council with the goal of providing our citizens and neighbours the highest quality of Emergency Response Services possible.
 The Wembley Fire Department houses a roster of approximately 20 Volunteer Firefighters, 2 Lieutenants, and 4 Senior Firefighters.
 The Town staffs one Full-Time Station Captain and one Firefighter to manage daily operations Monday to Friday.
 During the Spring/Summer Fire Season, we staff additional Firefighters under contract to assist in annual testing, maintenance, training, and day-time incident responses.
 In 2024 the department transitioned to a paid on-call model for responses.
 This means that a member will be financially compensated for hours of work on 9-11 calls.
 The goal was to ensure that members were not only compensated for their efforts but also to ensure that it did not have negative financial impacts on our members.

 The Wembley Fire Department in partnership with the County of Grande Prairie Regional Fire Service trains all new members to the NFPA 1001 Level 2 through the Alberta Office of the Fire Commissioners Public Safety Division.
 We are fortunate to have multiple certified NFPA 1041 Instructors in-house along with a certified First Aid and two Basic Life Support instructors.
 In addition to recruit training, our members meet every Thursday night for 3 hours to train on specific topics to ensure we display competence in our skills annually.
 The Wembley Fire Department Training Grounds houses multiple training structures and props.
 Most of the facilities have been purchased and constructed through donations, grant funding and volunteer work.
 Our facilities include a two-story Class A burn facility (shown below) which was upgraded from a single-story in late 2023 thanks to a $30,000 contribution from Ovintiv.
 We also house car fire props, dumpster fire props, cold smoke structures, forcible entry and more!